-(7) "Division" means the Division of Retirement of the Department of Management Services.
+(10) "Division" means the Division of Retirement of the Department of Management Services.

-(8) "Enrolled actuary" means an actuary who is enrolled under Subtitle C of Title III of the Employee Retirement Income Security Act of 1974 and who is a member of the Society of Actuaries or the American Academy of Actuaries.
+(11) "Enrolled actuary" means an actuary who is enrolled under Subtitle C of Title III of the Employee Retirement Income Security Act of 1974 and who is a member of the Society of Actuaries or the American Academy of Actuaries.

-(9) "Local law municipality" is any municipality in which there exists a local law plan.
+(12) "Local law municipality" means any municipality in which a local law plan exists.

-(10) "Local law plan" means a defined benefit pension plan for police officers or for police officers and firefighters, where included, as described in s.
-185.35, established by municipal ordinance or special act of the Legislature, which enactment sets forth all plan provisions.
-Local law plan provisions may vary from the provisions of this chapter, provided that required minimum benefits and minimum standards are met.
-Any such variance shall provide a greater benefit for police officers.
+(13) "Local law plan" means a retirement plan that includes both a defined benefit plan component and a defined contribution plan component for police officers, or for police officers and firefighters if both are included, as described in s.
+185.35, established by municipal ordinance or special act of the Legislature, which sets forth all plan provisions.
+Local law plan provisions may vary from the provisions of this chapter if minimum benefits and minimum standards are met.
+However, any such variance must provide a greater benefit for police officers.
 Actuarial valuations of local law plans shall be conducted by an enrolled actuary as provided in s.
 185.221(2)(b).